hytechclub/cs-101/MethodParameters/CalculatorFollowAlong.md

 ```

 ## Part 3 - Subtraction
 Repeat the steps for the addition method, but use subtraction instead of addition.
+This should be almost identical, with two key differences: the name of the method should be `SubtractNumbers`, and the math should use `-` instead of `+`.

 ## Final Code
 ```cs